-- Analysis of the benefits resulting from the implementation of the project (investment) for its target groups/final beneficiaries and the target regions/countries; i.e. relevance of the project to their needs and constraints; - Consistency with the strategy and objectives of the Interreg NEXT Poland-Ukraine 2021-2027 Programme (specified in the Programme document available on the Programme website).
+- Analysis of the benefits resulting from the implementation of the project (investment) for its target groups/final beneficiaries and the target regions/countries; i.e. relevance of the project to their needs and constraints; - Consistency with the objectives of the Cross-border Cooperation Programme Poland- Ukraine 2021-2027 and the Programme strategy (document Interreg NEXT PL-UA JOP).